mailmug/php-dlib/README.md

 ## Recommended
 - BLAS library
-If no BLAS library found - dlib's built in BLAS will be used.
+If no BLAS library found - dlib's built-in BLAS will be used.
 However, if you install an optimized BLAS such as OpenBLAS or the Intel MKL your code will run faster.
-On Ubuntu you can install OpenBLAS by executing:
+On Ubuntu, you can install OpenBLAS by executing:
 `sudo apt-get install libopenblas-dev liblapack-dev`

 ## Dependencies

 ### Dlib

-Install Dlib as shared library
+Install Dlib as a shared library

 ```bash
 git clone https://github.com/davisking/dlib.git